Nikki Bella

 Stephanie Nicole Garcia-Colace (born November 21, 1983), also known by the stage names Nikki Bella and Nikki Garcia, is an American professional wrestler and television personality.
-She is signed to WWE, where she performs on the Raw brand.
+She is signed to WWE.

 In 2007, Garcia signed with WWE and was assigned to the developmental territory Florida Championship Wrestling alongside her twin sister Brianna, who went by Brie, forming the duo The Bella Twins.
 She made her debut for the SmackDown brand in 2008.
 She is a two-time WWE Divas Champion with her second reign of 301 days being the longest reign for the now defunct title.
 She and Brie were inducted into the WWE Hall of Fame in 2021 as The Bella Twins.
 Also during her time in WWE, she starred in the reality TV series, Total Divas, and she and Brie got their own spin-off, Total Bellas.
 In her last few years in WWE, she only made sporadic appearances, but acted as an ambassador for the company.
 After her contract with WWE expired in 2023, Nikki and Brie retired the "Bella" surname and returned to their legal maiden name of "Garcia" professionally, reintroducing themselves as The Garcia Twins.
 Nikki reverted to the Bella name in 2025 upon returning to WWE at that year's Royal Rumble event.

 Garcia ranked No. 1 in Pro Wrestling Illustrateds Female 50 in November 2015, and was named Diva of the Year by Rolling Stone in December 2015.
 She also won the award for Choice Female Athlete alongside her sister at the Teen Choice Awards in 2016.